 A husband and wife team only with no staff.
 But we love it!

-Our Stanthorpe vineyard began in 1999.
-Warren and Sue, a husband and wife combination who carry out all tasks of the wine growing and wine making operations.
+Warren and Sue, a husband and wife team, began their Stanthorpe vineyards in 1999.
 Inspired by a change in life style and leaving the busyness of the Sunshine Coast behind, they headed to the Granite Belt for a tree change.

-A passion for fine wines drives all operations at Pyramids Road Wines.
-Our focus is on the production of high quality low volume hand made wines.
-All our wines are hand crafted on the premises.
-Small scale production means most operations are hands-on – from pruning, training, picking in the vineyard to basket pressing, bottling and labeling in the winery.
+The focus has always been on the production of small volumes of hand made wines.
+All the wines are hand crafted on the premises.
+Small batch production means most operations are hands-on – from pruning, training, picking in the vineyard to basket pressing, bottling and labeling in the winery.

-In the early days, all our wines were made from estate grown fruit.
-In recent years, we have purchased small parcels of locally grown fruit to supplement our production.
-Our Verdelho and Petit Verdot are grown by Duncan and Dini Ferrier at the Rosemary Hill vineyard just west of Stanthorpe.
-Our Chardonnay comes from a variety of vineyards in the Ballandean district.
+In the early days, all the wines were made from estate grown fruit.
+In recent years, they have purchased small parcels of locally grown fruit to supplement their production.
+The Verdelho and Petit Verdot are grown by Duncan and Dini Ferrier at the Rosemary Hill vineyard just west of Stanthorpe.
+The Chardonnay comes from a variety of vineyards in the Ballandean district.

 Wears many hats